 To this end:

-we ensure transfers within the Emirates Group will be covered by an agreement entered into by members of the Emirates Group (an intra-group agreement) which contractually obliges each member to ensure that personal information receives an adequate and consistent level of protection wherever it is transferred within the Emirates Group; we may share your profile with other Emirates Group companies when necessary, and any such transfer of your personal information will be carried out in accordance with the Emirates Group Privacy Policy.
+we may share your profile with other Emirates Group companies when necessary, and any such transfer of your personal information will be carried out in accordance with the Emirates Group Privacy Policy.

-where we transfer your personal information outside the Emirates Group or to third parties (such as those who provide and host our HR systems), we obtain contractual commitments from them to protect your personal information; or
+where we transfer your personal information outside the Emirates Group or to third parties (such as those who provide and host our HR systems and integrated job portals), we obtain contractual commitments from them to protect your personal information; or

 where we receive requests for information from law enforcement or regulators, we carefully review and validate these requests before any personal information is disclosed.

 In the event your personal information is transferred to a foreign jurisdiction, it may be subject to the laws of that jurisdiction, and we may be required to disclose it to the courts, law enforcement or governmental authorities in those jurisdictions.